BIO-8017 Biological Rhythms - 10 ECTS

 - Understanding the process of generating scientific knowledge

-- Science communication, orally and in writing
+- Communicating science both, orally and in writing

 - Critical analysis of published scientific literature within the discipline at MSc level

-- Proposing, discussing and evaluating hypotheses
+- Proposing, discussing and evaluating hypothesis

 There will be a re-sit examination for students that did not pass the previous ordinary examination.